aaheen/rice/README.md

 > I have yet to write a script that downloads, installs, and sets my fonts for me; I'll get to it at some point.

-## pullrice & pushrice
+## Other scripts

-These scripts are included for my own use, **they will not work on your system** without at least setting the $RICE variable to the location of this repo.
+They are included for my own use, **expect that they will not work on your system** without some tinkering. `install-full.sh` is rather cursed in particular, you have been warned.

 ## Contact me